jo0704/joeynmt-toy-models/README.md

 | yes | 5000 | 9.3 |
 | yes | 10000 | 5.8 |

-TODO : explain results
+This table shows two main interesting discoveries:
+First, if we compare the word model to the BPE model, we get a slightly higher BLEU score with subwords if we consider the vocabulary size of 2000.

-As we can see from the table, low-resource set up can benefit from BPE, but in a constrained way: the vocabulary size plays a important role here.
-Larger vocabulary size doesn't contribute to performance...
+Thus, low-resource set up can benefit from BPE, but in a constrained way: the vocabulary size plays a important role here.
+Second, when we increase the vocabulary size with a BPE model, the performance decreases.
+Possible reasons/interpretations for this:
+As the vocabulary size influences the number of operations that have to be performed at each decoding step, this means that the computational complexity increases dramatically if we increase the vocabulary size.

 TODO : How do translations differ if we look at them manually?